Brendan-Booth/brendan-booth.github.io/_posts/2025-09-16-Eastern-Edge-Robotics.md

 After the cameras were finished, I pivoted to working on the vertical profiler, a separate robot from the main robot.
 Throughout the year, I had also been leading/supervising this project, but I wasn't able to be as involved due to my work with the main bot.
 Now that the rest of my projects are finishing up, I prioritized this since it is a significant number of points for the competition.
 The general design of the profilier was similar to the one I built last year, reusing the drive system and enclosure tube.
 However, previously, the electronics and software were pretty hard to use, so the goal this year was to improve on that.
 To do this, we switched from a custom ESP board to an Arduino MKR1010, which was actually smaller and much easier to use.

 ![Verticle Profilier 2026](https://github.com/user-attachments/assets/2283f436-dbf9-4a21-8900-8631b30d4c50)
 I managed a couple of people on this project, but after finals, only two stuck around.
 They redesigned a lot of the CAD for the new electronics and rewrote the code to work with the new board.
 I designed and soldered the new electronics system, as well as remaking the bottom endcap, and helped with some of the CAD redesign.
 The new system adds an SD card reader for better storage of data and to store the web interface. an LED strip to comunicate the decisions to meet mission requirements and help with debugging.
 We also switched from a 4s1p AA alkaline battery pack to an 8s1p AA NIMH battery pack to meet new safety requirements that required NIMH batteries and to increase motor voltage for better responsiveness.
 We also use buck converter to provide 5V for the LED and the Arduino.
-For more details the competition requires you to make a document detailing the float which you can find here https://docs.google.com/presentation/d/1K5Izg2J6A27_h4L-tONvhKRoXee2B9teii5eu3XYeCg/edit?usp=sharing.
+For more details, the competition requires you to make a document detailing the float, which you can find here https://docs.google.com/presentation/d/1K5Izg2J6A27_h4L-tONvhKRoXee2B9teii5eu3XYeCg/edit?usp=sharing.

 Besides these projects, I also helped troubleshoot a leak in our enclosure, which turned out to be coming through the weld.
 ![Indentifying the leak with some paper](https://github.com/user-attachments/assets/e4cb8880-f98e-45b2-bb34-e697f2b623ca)